How to Clean Glass Windows and Doors

 Remove shower doors and lay them flat.
 Buff the glass with a car polisher and mild abrasive.

 Window manufacturers recommend abrasive cleaners for the toughest glass stains.
 Apply a mild abrasive such as Soft Scrub, Bar Keepers Friend or Bon Ami to a soft rag and scrub.
 These products usually won’t scratch glass, but start in a small, inconspicuous spot just to make sure.
 If elbow grease alone won’t do the trick, or if you have large areas to cover, use a drill and small buffing wheel (Photo 1; sold at home centers).
 You can use a similar method on glass shower doors (Photo 2).
 An inexpensive electric buffer works fast on the large surface.
+Here are a few tips for removing scratches from glass.

 Required Tools for this Project